Tehran Declares Victory Amid Middle East Conflict, Shrugs Off US Military Action

 Despite Washington’s declaration that Iran’s nuclear infrastructure had been “obliterated” with massive ordnance, early intelligence assessments from within the Trump administration appeared to cast doubt on the scope of the damage.

-Khamenei warns of retaliation against future U.S. attacks
+Khamenei warns US against future attacks

-In a stern warning, Khamenei pledged that Iran would retaliate against any future military action by striking U.S. assets across the Middle East.
+In a stern warning, Khamenei pledged that Iran would retaliate against any future military action by striking US assets across the Middle East.
 He also dismissed calls for Iranian capitulation, underscoring the regime’s unwillingness to bow to American pressure.

 “The U.S. President Trump unveiled the truth and made it clear that Americans won’t be satisfied with anything less than surrender… such an event will never happen,” Khamenei declared.